Skip to content

 Step 1: Request an EMQX Agents Deployment

-EMQX Agents is currently in beta.
+EMQX Agents is currently available as a Private Beta.
 Deployments are provisioned by the EMQX team after you submit a support ticket.

 1. Log in to the EMQX Cloud Console and open your project.